 However, recent studies suggest depression occurs as often in men though women are twice as likely to be diagnosed and treated.
 It is argued that men tend to express their symptoms differently, for example, through the use of alcohol and drugs, and are unwilling to admit to the symptoms of depression.

 It is therefore interesting to note that the figures for men are rising faster than the figures for women.
 This may indicate that men now are more likely to admit to feeling depressed.

 What should I be looking for in a counsellor or psychotherapist?

 There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat depression.
-However, the National Institute for Health and Clinical Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following:
+However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following: